 - 5.3.1.
 Babies meeting the criteria of birth weight on or below the 2nd centile will usually be easily identified as those monitored after birth for neonatal hypoglycaemia.
 These babies will have their head circumference measured at NIPE assessment where the need for CMV screening can be identified using the figures in Table 2. - 5.3.2.
-Babies on NNU who meet criteria for testing are should have their weight and head circumference measured and plotted on a growth chart eg in Badger as soon after admission as is practical - 5.3.3.
+Babies on NNU who meet criteria for testing are should have their weight and head circumference measured and plotted on a growth chart e.g. in Badger as soon after admission as is practical - 5.3.3.
 Babies meeting the criteria based on birth weight and head circumference should be referred to medical staff for assessment for testing. - 5.3.4.
 It is difficult to differentiate cCMV from postnatally acquired CMV in preterm infants < 32 weeks or very low birth weight babies.
-Recently updated concensus recommendations outline testing at birth of all babies born < 32 weeks or < 1500g to help to differentiate between cCMV and postnatally acquired infections3. - 5.3.5.
+Recent consensus suggests testing at birth of all babies born below 32 weeks or 1500g may to help to differentiate between cCMV and postnatally acquired infections3.
+Note there is little evidence to support treatment in this group of babies. - 5.3.5.
 Information for parents is available in the appendix of this guideline.